json-schema-org/website/pages/blog/posts/stable-json-schema.md

 Additionally, but not breaking:

 - The recommended output format introduced in Draft 2019-09 has been extracted to its own specification.
-The two driving factors for this decision were that different output formats could be more beneficial to different consumers and having the output versioned separately from the specification would more easily allow then to evolve independently.
+The two driving factors for this decision were that different output formats could be more beneficial to different consumers and having the output versioned separately from the specification would more easily allow them to evolve independently.
 - Many keyword interaction behaviors were defined by the annotations that were produced at various levels of evaluation.
 This led to some confusion and unnecessary requirements, so we've loosened the language around this to allow tooling to figure out how they want to implement the behavior rather than prescribing a particular approach.
 - General clean-up and clarifications to more accurately define behavior.